littlefish-foundation/the-vault/D. Colonies/Tech Help Collective/Wallets/Typhon.md

 ## Compatibility
 ### Hardware Wallets (Cold Wallets)
-* Typhon supports Ledger nano S, X and Trezor model T hardware wallets on both web and extension version.
+* Typhon supports Ledger Nano S, X and Trezor model T hardware wallets on both web and extension version.
 ### Software Wallets (Hot Wallets)
 * Typhon supports 12, 15, 24 word seed phrases and is fully compatible with other Cardano wallets including single address wallets.
 Also note that Byron era wallets are not supported.